Obaseki terminates contract of private revenue collectors - Nigeria Today

 Obaseki terminates contract of private revenue collectors

-Edo State Governor, Godwin Obaseki in his New Year message announced the termination of the state government contract with private revenue collectors in the state.
+Edo State Governor Godwin Obaseki has in his New Year message announced the termination of the contract of private revenue collectors in the state.

 The immediate past government under the leadership of Adams Oshiomhole had awarded the collection of internally generated revenue to private tax consultants.

-Recall that the Adams Oshiomhole administration had on several occasion banned and unbanned the activities of the private revenue collectors in the state.
+Recall that the Adams Oshiomhole administration had on several occasions banned and unbanned the activities of the private revenue collectors in the state.

-Obaseki made the pronouncement in his New Year broadcast to the people of the state in Benin- City on Sunday also assured the people of the state of a quick economic recovery in 2017 fiscal year,
+Obaseki made the pronouncement in his New Year broadcast to the people of the state in Benin City on Sunday, and assured the people of a quick economic recovery in 2017 fiscal year.

 He noted that his administration would not betray the confidence of the people of the state who gave him the electoral mandate on September 28, 2016 governorship election to govern them.